Lucius (video game)

-Lucius is a horror adventure video game developed by Finnish studio Shiver Games and published by Lace Mamba Global for Microsoft Windows.
+Lucius is a 2012 horror adventure video game developed by Finnish studio Shiver Games and published by Lace Mamba Global for Microsoft Windows.
 The game is centered on the six-year-old-boy Lucius, the son of Lucifer, who murders members of his household, using powers of telekinesis and mind control to orchestrate deadly accidents that lead to the deaths of multiple residents of Dante Manor.
 A sequel, Lucius II: The Prophecy, was released in 2015.
 A second sequel, Lucius III, was released in 2018.

 Plot

 On the night of June 6, 1966, Lucius Wagner is born.
-Born into wealth, he spends his childhood in the luxurious manor house on the private estate of his father, Charles Wagner and his wife, Nancy.
-Unbeknownst to him, his family's wealth stems from his grandfather Fabius's previous ties to the mafia.
-After celebrating on the night of his sixth birthday, he is visited by Lucifer, who instructs him to lock a maid in the freezer after everyone else has gone to bed.
-While Lucius is asleep, he is once again visited by Lucifer, who promises Lucius great power.
-The next morning, a detective, McGuffin, and a deputy are sent to investigate the death.
+Born into wealth, he lives in a luxurious manor house with his father's family.
+His parents are Senator Charles Wagner and his wife, Nancy.
+After a party celebrating his sixth birthday, he is visited by Lucifer, who informs him he has come of age to receive his "true gifts".
+Lucifer instructs Lucius to lock a maid in the walk-in freezer.
+Lucius does so.
+Later, he is once again visited by Lucifer, who promises Lucius great powers if he continues to sacrifice the innocent.
+The next morning, Detective McGuffin and a deputy are sent to investigate the death.
+They conclude her death was an accident.

-Over the following months, Lucius carefully picks off the manor's inhabitants using household appliances and his newly acquired supernatural abilities.
-Following the death of Charle's campaign manager, word of mouth about the deaths reaches the press.
-McGuffin continues to investigate, but briefly retreats after the death of Lucius's uncle Tom.
-Fabius refuses to attend Tom's funeral and suggests his involvement to Charles.
-Having earlier made a pact with Satan to pull the antichrist from his bloodline, he realizes that Lucius is responsible for the deaths.
-One night, he sneaks him into the ritual room to perform a ritual on a journalist that had tried to break in.
-Lucius betrays Fabius by stabbing him the back with the blade meant for the ritual and dispatches the journalist with his newfound pyrokinetic abilities.